 Copenhagen's main stores can be found along here, as well as cafes for weary shoppers to stop and refuel.
 At the top end of Strøget, shoppers with a penchant for designer labels can splurge at Prada, Chanel and Versace, while Magasin du Nord, Scandinavia's largest department store, is also found in this area.

-Nørrebro Flea Market on Nørrebrogade, and the market on Israels Plads, are the biggest and oldest flea markets in Copenhagen.
-They run from April to October, and stock a myriad of items, from souvenirs and antiques to complete junk.
+Nørrebro Flea Market on Nørrebrogade and the market on Israels Plads are the biggest and oldest flea markets in Copenhagen.
+They run from April to October and stock a vast variety of items, from souvenirs and antiques to ramshackle trinkets.